andre-kotake/nvim-chezmoi/README.md

 # nvim-chezmoi

-A NeoVim plugin written in Lua that integrates with [chezmoi](https://www.chezmoi.io/), written entirely in Lua.
+A NeoVim plugin written in Lua that integrates with [chezmoi](https://www.chezmoi.io/).

 ## Requirements